UniMath/agda-unimath/HOWTO-INSTALL.md

 2. `make`
 3. `python` version 3.8 or newer
 4. `pre-commit` and `request`.
 Those two programs can be installed by running
    ```shell
    python3 -m pip install -r scripts/requirements.txt
    ```
 5. `rust` version 1.68 or newer
-6. `mdbook` version 4.34 or newer, along with the following packages:
+6. `mdbook` version 4.34 or newer, along with the following plugins:

    - `mdbook-linkcheck`
    - `mdbook-katex`